 International demand for ethanol set records in 2017 and remains on pace to exceed those records in 2018, with approximately 30 countries having renewable fuel standards or targets.
-United States ethanol exports from January through June 2018 reached 928 million gallons, up 33% from the same period in 2017 and on pace to significantly exceed the 1.37 billion gallons exported for all of 2017.
+United States ethanol exports from January through August 2018 reached 1.20 billion gallons, up substantially from the same period in 2017 and on pace to significantly exceed the 1.37 billion gallons exported for all of 2017.
 More countries are importing ethanol from the United States as it represents a low-cost source of high-octane and low-carbon transportation fuel.
-Japan recently announced its intention to allow United States ethanol to meet up to 44% of a total estimated annual demand of 217 million gallons of ethanol used to make ethyl tert-butyl ether, or ETBE, an oxygenate gasoline additive, or the equivalent of approximately 100 million gallons of United States-sourced ethanol annually.
-Prior to the halt of United States exports to China, China had returned earlier in the year as a significant buyer of United States-sourced ethanol, supporting its announced 10% blending requirement by 2020.
-If China continues to pursue this goal, even while rapidly increasing its own domestic ethanol production, it will require significant ethanol imports, ultimately supporting the continued growth in overall international demand for ethanol.